aureus123/catalogs/README.md

 ### Other experiments:

-- *compare_gc*: Cross-identifies CD and GC (Argentine General Catalog) and compares them
+- *compare_gc*: Cross-identifies CD and GC (Argentine General Catalog) and compares them (here *log_gc.log* was generated with original CD while cross CSV files were generated with curated CD).
 - *compare_cd*: Logs differences between two digital versions of CD
 - *gen_tycho2_north* and *gen_tycho2_south*: See README in tycho2 folder
 - *find_coord*: Tool to find by coordinates on old catalogs